ie3-institute/simonaAPI/docs/readthedocs/gettingstarted.md

 Additional breaking changes in version `0.11.0`.

-Breaking changes to due to refactoring of external simulation setup in version `0.13.0`.
+Breaking changes due to refactoring of external simulation setup in version `0.13.0`.